The Best Preventative & Surgical Care

 At Rice Lake Animal Hospital, we don't recommend the same immunizations for each pet.
 We treat your dog or cat as an individual and recommend a vaccination plan based on factors including age, lifestyle, and overall health.
 Our staff is here to help you understand which vaccines your pet needs and when they should be given to ensure optimal protection.

-Ticks can carry Lyme disease, Ehrlichiosis, and other diseases that may be harmful to both your pet and your family.
-Fleas often cause common skin diseases in pets, including flea allergy dermatitis and allergic reaction, which cause scratching, inflamed skin, and sometimes a secondary bacterial skin infection.
-Topical and ingested options are available for effective flea and tick prevention.
+Ticks can carry Lyme disease, Anaplasma, and other diseases that may be harmful to both your pet and your family.
+Fleas often cause common skin diseases in pets, including flea allergy dermatitis and sensitivities which cause scratching, inflamed skin, and sometimes a secondary bacterial skin infection.
+Topical and oral options are available for effective flea and tick prevention.

 Intestinal Parasites Hurt People Too